lucaslorentz/caddy-docker-proxy/README.md

 ## Volumes
 On a production docker swarm cluster, it's **very important** to store Caddy folder on a persistent storage.
 Otherwise Caddy will re-issue certificates every time it is restarted, exceeding let's encrypt quota.

-To do that map a persistent docker volume to `/data` folder.
+To do that, map a persistent docker volume to `/data` folder.

 For resilient production deployments, use multiple caddy replicas and map `/data` folder to a volume that supports multiple mounts, like Network File Sharing docker volumes plugins.